I'm married with two furbabies. I love music, old movies, and old TV shows.

-The song is also used on the HBO show Game of Thones, if you watch that show (I don't) and were wondering where you had heard it before.
+The song is also used on the HBO show Game of Thrones, if you watch that show (I don't) and were wondering where you had heard it before.

 Don't lie.
-You totally sing along to the "na na na"'s.
+You totally sing along to the "na na nas".
 I'm not going to lie, I totally listened to this song three times just while writing this little bit.
 I love this song.
 I love Pink.
-Yes, she wrote it while her and Carey Hart were separated but I love how she had him in the video.
+Yes, she wrote it while she and Carey Hart were separated but I love how she had him in the video.
 Have you seen their baby?
 She.is.adorable!
-But totally off topic.
+But totally off-topic.

 I love this one.
 Makes me giggle.

-Pistol Annies is a relatively new country group, composted of Miranda Lambert, Ashley Monroe, and Angaleena Presley.
-Trailer For Rent was written by Lambert, Monroe, Presely, and also Blake Shelton, who is Miranda Lambert's husband.
+Pistol Annies is a relatively new country group, composed of Miranda Lambert, Ashley Monroe, and Angaleena Presley.
+Trailer For Rent was written by Lambert, Monroe, Presley, and also Blake Shelton, who is Miranda Lambert's husband.

 I'm going to play this one when my husband is home and see if he pays any attention.
-See if he has any comments to it.
+See if he has any comments on it.
 Heh, I am evil sometimes.